BadCalna/Obsidian-LifeOS25/10. PKM/30. Areas/TaskManagement/Follow Thomas Frank to build an Ultimate Tasks system.md

 > 	Second he edit the property "Date" to the select 'Today'
 > 	And here comes the smart journal template!
 > 	![[Pasted image 20250315143508.png]]
+### Recur Tasks
+---
+- TF add some properties in a new Group "Recurring Tasks Properties"
 ### Task Journal Database
 ---
 > [!tips] You can link to different database in a page